nmacbean/GEOG-G481-581/README.md

-# Welcome to Indiana University GEOG-G440/540:           Terrestrial Ecosystem Modeling
+# Welcome to Indiana University GEOG-G481/581:           Terrestrial Ecosystem Modeling

-These course notes are for the in-class exercises and assessments in GEOG-G440/540.
+These course notes are for the in-class exercises and assessments in GEOG-G481/581.

 Department of Geography
 Indiana University
 Spring 2020 Syllabus

-Lecture: Monday and Wednesday 9:30-10:45am
+Lecture: Monday and Wednesday 9:25-10:40am
-Lecture Location: Monday SB 138; Wednesday SB 221
+Lecture Location: SB 138

 Instructor: Dr. Natasha MacBean
 Office: Student Building 204